vlfeat/matconvnet/doc/site/docs/about.md

       the new version of SimpleNN.
 The older models are still available for download.
 Note that old and new models are numerically equivalent, only the format is (slightly) different.

+    * Recent versions of CuDNN may use by default a very large amount of memory for computation.

 -   1.0-beta16 (October 2015).
 Adds
     VGG-Face as a pretrained model.
 Bugfixes.